 Actual Cash Value

-Actual Cash Value (ACV) refers to a calculated amount that is equal to the replacement cost of a product or property minus depreciation or damage.
+Actual Cash Value (Annual Turnover) refers to a calculated amount that is equal to the replacement cost of a product or property minus depreciation or damage.

 An Addendum is a supplementary document written to correct, clarify or otherwise change the information included in previously issued documents.